 In 2002, I became adjunct faculty with the University College of Cape Breton (now Cape Breton University) and Memorial University of Newfoundland’s Masters in Education in Instructional Technology (where I continue to teach online) and I was also made an Associate Member in the School of Nursing, UBC.
-In 2006 I began teaching as a Visiting Assistant Professor in the MET, with the UBC’s Faculty of Education, and with Royal Roads University (2007) and I am happy to have joined the Athabasca Centre for Distance Education, as part time faculty, in 2007.
+In 2006 I began teaching as an instructor in the MET, with the UBC’s Faculty of Education, and with Royal Roads University (2007) and I am happy to have joined the Athabasca Centre for Distance Education, as part time faculty, in 2007.